sampalmer/set-default-browser/README.md

 # Compatibility
 Written for Windows 10.
 Works by automating the Control Panel user interface, so this may stop working in a future Windows update.

+# Alternative
+It looks like someone else has made a similar app with the same name.
+That one claims to change the default browser directly rather than using UI automation, so it might be more reliable than this one.
+You can get it [here](http://kolbi.cz/blog/?p=396).
+Please note that I have not tested it myself.